adriipr/adriipr/README.md

 i like coding stuff for fun and making it open. i am also interested in graphical user interfaces and how they work. making things user friendly is something i want to learn.

 contact for work: (i'm always available for jobs relating to either user interface or programming needs)
-- email: adrrdgz9@gmail.com
+- email: adriihewoo@gmail.com
-- matrix: adrrdgz:catgirl.cloud. @adrrdgz1:arcticfoxes.net
+- matrix: adriipr on catgirl.cloud
-- mastodon: adrrdgz@neovibe.app
+- mastodon: adriipr on woof.tech
-- mastodon 2nd account: adrrdgz@woof.tech

 programming experience and skills:
 - python